openmrv/MRV/Modules_2/ccdc.md

   .clip(studyRegion)
 ```

 Next, we can use the CCDC API functionality to extract land cover maps at the start and end dates of our analysis (or the startDate and endDate parameters).
+Note that the 'Image.eq()' function creates a binary image where the image given to the function (classStart or classEnd) equals the pixel value parameter (1).
+Similarly, the 'Image.neq()' function creates the opposite (e.g. Image.neq(1) is 1 where classStart or classEnd does not equal 1).

 ```javascript
 // Calculate maps at the beginning and end of the study period